 TL; DR: This article and accompanying source codes helps you setting up an automated secret or certificate rotations for Azure service principals and Azure DevOps service connections.
 Jump into the technical part here.
 Background If you are deploying applications on Azure from Azure DevOps service connections (or GitHub actions) you are most likely using a … Continue reading Secure your pipelines by frequently rotating secrets

+UpdateThere is a follow up post with some updates, you can read here.
 Introduction If you are using Azure Pipelines, then you surely have used Microsoft-hosted agent.
 With Microsoft-hosted agents, maintenance and upgrades are taken care of for you.
-However, there are times when self-hosted agents are needed (i.e. customized images, network connectivity requirements etc.).
-Pipeline agents can be hosted as stand-alone, on Azure virtual machine scale-sets, as … Continue reading Elastic self-hosted pool for Azure DevOps
+However, there are times when self-hosted agents are needed (i.e. customized images, network connectivity requirements etc.). … Continue reading Elastic self-hosted pool for Azure DevOps (on Kubernetes)

 In this article I would document my journey on setting up Linkerd Service Mesh on Azure Kubernetes service.
 Background I have a tiny Kubernetes cluster.
 I run some workload there, some are useful, others are just try-out, fun stuffs.
 I have few services that need to talk to each other.
 I do not have a … Continue reading Linkerd in Azure Kubernetes Service cluster